top of page

 Oblique Lattice

-2022 ongoing
+20222024 ongoing

 Atlas

-2016 - 2018.
-Two series of paintings.
-Acrylic paint on polyester canvas, 150 x 150 cm each.
+Acrylic paint on linen canvas, 195 x 150 cm each.

 Länk

-Public Commission: SL Storstockholms LokaltrafikInauguration 2017.
+Public Commission: SL Storstockholms LokaltrafikInauguration July 2017.

-Two walls: 250 x 1625 cm and 250 x 2090 cm
+250 x 1625 cm and 250 x 2090 cm

 Located in a central connecting area of the vast underground surroundings of the Odenplan station, the work examines and celebrates movement through urban spaces.
-The colourful chain-motif represents connection, sequence, and succession of events.
+The colourful chain-motif represents connection, sequence and succession of events.

 Chains and Garlands

-Painting - canvas objects - installation
+Painting - sculptural canvas objects - installation

-Intrigued by how the aesthetic device of ornament can trigger such powerfully contrasting responses as delight and antagonism, I started to rework images of decorative paraphernalia such as garlands, chains, ribbons, frills, and fringes.
+Intrigued by how the aesthetic device of ornament can trigger such powerfully contrasting responses as delight and antagonism, I started to rework images of decorative paraphernalia such as garlands, chains, ribbons, frills and fringes.

 The works combine formal and material restraint with notions of excess and celebration.
 Painted monochrome canvases are folded and unfolded or cut into strips to make garland objects of canvas chains.